On profinite rigidity amongst free-by-cyclic groups I: the generic case: Preliminaries on free group automorphisms

 \begin{corollary} Let $G$ be a free-by-cyclic group.
 If $H\leq G$ is a free-by-cyclic or abelian subgroup, then $H$ is fully separable in $G$.
 In particular $\bar H$, the closure of $H$ in $\widehat{G}$, is isomorphic to $\widehat{H}$. \end{corollary} \begin{proof} Every finite-index subgroup of $H$ is free-by-cyclic or abelian.
-It follows from \Cref{sep reducible} that every finite-index subgroup of $H$ is separable (including $H$ itself).
-The result now follows from \cite[Lemma~4.6]{Reid2015}. \end{proof}
+It follows from \Cref{sep reducible} that every finite-index subgroup of $H$ is separable in $G$.
+The final part follows by \cref{Reid lemma}. \end{proof}

 We have everything we need to prove \Cref{thmx:hyperbolicity} from the introduction.